- Design industry shaping loyalty programs

 The objective of the program is to understand the behaviors and lifestyles of Singaporeans and use the insights to encourage a healthy lifestyle.
 Participants are offered a free Fitbit Ionic smartwatch that collects lifestyle and behavioral data across various health topics such as physical activity, nutrition, and mental well-being.

 Members can download the Healthy 365 mobile app and earn HPB Healthpoints for various challenges and tasks like National Steps Challenge, Eat/Drink/Shop Healthy, Healthy Challenge, etc. Participants can redeem the points for shopping and dining vouchers, as well for EZ-link top-ups.

-Another good example of emotional loyalty use-case is Sephora.
-The brand complements their member discounts with offers like ‘facials from skin-care-gurus,’ behind-the-scenes access to their product formulations, and point multiplier events.
+Another good example of emotional loyalty use case is Sephora.
+The brand complements its member discounts with offers like ‘facials from skin care gurus,’ behind-the-scenes access to their product formulations, and point multiplier events.
 They are also enabling their customers to use points to donate to charities like National Black Justice Coalition (involved with the Black LGBTQ+ community) and Project Glimmer (working for at-risk girls).